Data Theft: What Is It? How Can I Protect Myself?

 If a message like this appears on your PC or laptop, you've been infected with ransomware.

-- Don't ignore warning emails sent by any service providers you have accounts with, such as eBay, PayPal, or Amazon.
+Don't ignore warning emails sent by service providers you have accounts with, such as eBay, PayPal, or Amazon.
 At the same time, be sure that these are authentic emails and not phishing attempts.

-- If your computer or laptop starts behaving oddly after installing a new piece of software or visiting a strange website, scan it immediately using anti-virus and anti-malware software.
+If your computer or laptop starts behaving oddly after installing a new piece of software or visiting a strange website, scan it immediately using anti-virus and anti-malware software.

-- In the event that your password suddenly stops working, it may have been cracked and changed without your knowledge.
+In the event that your password suddenly stops working, it may have been cracked and changed without your knowledge.

-- Regularly check your activity log.
+Regularly check your activity log.
 Should any unfamiliar or unrecognizable transactions appear, this can be a clear sign that the integrity of your account has been compromised.

-- Pwned Passwords ⇱ serves as a useful supplement to Have I Been Pwned?, allowing anyone to ascertain whether their passwords have been compromised in any data leaks.
-These passwords are included in so-called dictionaries that come to use during brute force attacks.
+Pwned Passwords serves as a useful supplement to Have I Been Pwned? allowing anyone to determine whether their passwords have been compromised.
+These passwords are included in the so-called "dictionaries" that are used in brute force attacks.

-- Firefox Monitor ⇱ uses data from Have I Been Pwned?, but with a neat twist.
+Firefox Monitor uses data from Have I Been Pwned? but with a neat twist.
 After registering via email, you'll receive regular updates whenever your data pops up across the web.

-How Can I Protect Against Data Theft?
+How to Protect Against Data Theft?

 Strengthen your passwords

 Even the best tools, services, and features only offer a baseline of protection.
 The most important steps any Internet user can take are to exercise caution, a healthy amount of skepticism, and common sense.
-Trust no one who appears to be after sensitive or personal data, and never provide too much information over social media platforms like Facebook or Instagram.
+Trust no one who appears to be after sensitive or personal data, and never provide too much information on social media platforms like Facebook or Instagram.

 Change your passwords and email addresses

 Get in touch with your family, friends, and acquaintances and tell them that you've been the victim of data theft.
-If your email account has been hacked, make sure that anyone on your address list knows that they should delete any emails they might receive from that address.Inform your creditors and bank
+If your email account has been hacked, make sure that anyone on your address list knows that they should delete any emails they might receive from you.Inform your creditors and bank

 Lawyers are paid to represent and protect their clients, and that goes for digital damages as well as physical ones.
 As an alternative, you can reach out to data theft specialists who will be able to provide you with an immediate plan of action.Dispute charges